smbeiragh/sanam/README.md

 3. designers and developers communication is not easy
 4. changing a breakpoint is painful

-To address this issues, Saname recommends use of named breakpoints and an API e.g. a mixin via a pre-processor languages e.g. SASS.
+To address this issues, Sanam recommends use of named breakpoints and an API e.g. a mixin via a pre-processor languages e.g. SASS.

 For example we can define a set of variables or a sass map as reference of named breakpoints and a mixin